coder/coder/docs/templates.md

 ## Persistent and ephemeral resources

 Coder supports ephemeral and persistent resources in workspaces.
-Ephemeral resources are be destroyed when a workspace is not in use (stopped). persistent resources remain.
+Ephemeral resources are destroyed when a workspace is not in use (stopped). persistent resources remain.
 See how this works for an example "frontend" template:

 | Resource                     | Type       |
 | :--------------------------- | :--------- |